FAQFrequently Asked Questions

 Do you accept insurance?

-We currently accept Cigna, Oxford-United Health, Aetna, Empire BlueCross/BlueShield plan, Health First & Medicare.
+We currently accept Cigna, Oxford-United Health, Aetna, Empire BlueCross/BlueShield plan & Medicare.
 We are out-of-network providers for all other insurance plans.
 Many insurance policies offer partial reimbursement to see an out-of-network therapist; you may wish to consult with your insurance carrier regarding this benefit.
 You will be provided with an invoice that you can submit to your carrier for reimbursement.

 Are you open on the weekends?

 Some of our therapists work on weekends.
 Inquire further if looking for a provider with weekend slots.

 You will need to contact us and schedule your free 15 minute phone consultation.